ietf-wg-masque/draft-ietf-masque-connect-ethernet/draft-asedeno-masque-connect-ethernet.md

 {{?CONNECT-IP=I-D.ietf-masque-connect-ip}}.
 However, these mechanisms can't carry layer 2 frames without further encapsulation inside of IP, for instance with EtherIP {{!ETHERIP=RFC3378}}, GUE {{?GUE=I-D.ietf-intarea-gue}} or L2TP
-{{!L2TP=RFC2661}} {{!L2TPv3=RFC3931}}, which imposes an MTU cost.
+{{!L2TP=RFC2661}} {{!L2TPv3=RFC3931}}, which imposes an additional MTU cost.

 This document describes a protocol for tunnelling Ethernet frames through an HTTP server acting as an Ethernet switch over HTTP.
-This can be used to extend an Ethernet broadcast domain.
+This can be used to establish a Layer 2 VPN.

 This protocol supports all existing versions of HTTP by using HTTP Datagrams
 {{!HTTP-DGRAM=RFC9297}}.
 When using HTTP/2 {{H2}} or HTTP/3 {{H3}}, it uses